-Tickets costs $11 (current as of August 2020) and can be purchased in advance or at the airport.
 Other options including for passengers arriving at Miami International Airport are Metro Shuttle Service, Florida Shuttle Transportation, Port of Miami Shuttle and the Florida Express Bus.

 Some cruise lines also offer dedicated shuttles from Fort Lauderdale-Hollywood International Airport as well as Miami’s airport.

 Hotel shuttles link several accommodation options in the Fort Lauderdale area with Port Everglades.
 Many hotels near Port Everglades provide free shuttles to and from the airport as well as the cruise port if you are staying overnight at the hotel.

 Using public transit, the port is accessible using the Number 40 bus from Downtown Fort Lauderdale.
 This option is perfect for anyone staying in downtown hotels and cruising from Northport.
 The Sun Trolley also provides access to the port.